-*Recommended (but not required) pathways are available through consultation with professional and faculty advisors at the College of Communication, and will be updated routinely to mirror the ever-changing world of professional journalism.
+*Recommended (but not required) pathways are available through consultation with professional advisors and faculty mentors at the College of Communication, and will be updated routinely to mirror the ever-changing world of professional journalism.

 - COM JO 309 Feature Writing (prereq: JO 200, JO 205, and JO 210)

 - COM JO 312 Photojournalism I (prereq: JO 205)

 - COM JO 322 Smart-Phone Reporting (prereq: JO 200)